 If you often forget to take your medicine, let your doctor and pharmacist know.

-- have other heart diseases e.g. heart failure, obstruction of blood flow from the heart
+- other heart problem e.g. untreated heart failure, obstruction of blood flow from the heart

-- had a history of heart attack less than 1 month ago
+- history of heart attack less than 1 month ago

 as Lercanidipine may not be suitable for you.